voxel-wiki/voxel-wiki.github.io/content/wiki/storage/palette-compression.md

 Here's a question: How many bits does a single type of voxel (eg: a palette entry) take?

 With palettes, it doesn't really matter!
-Every palette entry represents all instances of a type in the associated voxel volume and is stored in a heap-allocated object... but, what if you wanted to *not* incur the cost of a heap allocation and the pointer-access?
+Since every palette entry represents all instances of a type in the associated voxel volume, it's perfectly fine to put them on the heap as their own objects... but, what if you wanted to *not* incur the cost of a heap allocation and the pointer-access?

 The solution is to use [tagged pointers](https://en.wikipedia.org/wiki/Tagged_pointer)!
 A single bit can be used to indicate if a palette entries information is either **A)** stored on the heap as object or **B)** stored right in the pointer.